Important: please read this first before continuing

 It’s really important to plan ahead and check if your property needs a service upgrade.

 Electricity is delivered to your door through an underground network of cables.
-Some properties don’t have enough capacity in the existing service cable to supply a new heating system.
-They will therefore need a service upgrade.
+Some properties don’t have enough capacity in the existing service cable to supply a new heating system and will likely need a supply line cable upgrade.

 Correct size boiler

 One size does not fit all.
 You may need a smaller boiler heat output than your current oil or gas boiler.

 A heat loss calculation will tell your installer how large your boiler needs to be.
 Any bigger, and your boiler will place unnecessary demands on the electricity network which has implications for other customers wanting to switch to low-carbon heating.

 A larger boiler will make no difference to you, it will only ever replace the amount of heat your property actually loses.
 And if you choose to insulate your property, you’ll pay for even less electricity to heat your home.

 If you’re thinking about making the switch to electric heating, it’s best to get in touch with your preferred installer for a quotation as early as possible.
 As with a house extension or roof replacement, it takes time but is worthwhile.

 This is because your property may need a service upgrade.
 This is when the mains cable serving your property gets upgraded to give you access to the power needed to support your modern heating system.